hebinghb/APQ/README.md

 ## Label-Free Absolute Protein Quantification with Data-Independent Acquisition

 This is an R package for label-free absolute protein quantification (APQ) using data-independent acquisition (DIA).

-This package is developed based on TPA method and an algorithm that redistribute the MS signals from shared peptides to individual proteins or isoforms.
+This package was developed based on TPA method and an algorithm that redistribute the MS signals from shared peptides to individual proteins or isoforms.